How to Successfully Manage a Team Remotely in 2020

 Provide Helpful Work-from-Home Tips

-Especially if you used to meet in-person, but your entire team is now working remotely, it can be helpful to provide some basic work-from-home tips either by creating a dedicated resource list for your team, or perhaps addressing the items over time at team-wide check-in meetings.
+It can be tough to manage a team remotely especially if you used to meet in-person, but your entire team is now working remotely, it can be helpful to provide some basic work-from-home tips either by creating a dedicated resource list for your team, or perhaps addressing the items over time at team-wide check-in meetings.
 For those new to remote working, here are some easy tips to promote collaboration that are especially helpful to share: